justinmelnick/justinmelnick.github.io/_pages/publications.md

 5. Castillo-Quintana, Martin and Justin Melnick.
 A Theory of the Consequences of Private Military Companies.  _(in progress)_

-6. Melnick, Justin and Joohyun Shon.
-Foreign Aid, Transparency, and Electoral Accountability. _(in progress)_

 <h3>other writing</h3>

 1. Jan, Farah and Justin Melnick.
 After Trump’s Hong Kong Democracy Act, China Is Still Winning, _Foreign Policy_, December 2019.